• Skip to primary navigation

 What Does Chocolate Blooming Mean?

 Fat bloom can be identified by greyish or whitish streaks on the surface of the chocolate that typically feels slick.
 This blooming happens when the chocolate has been exposed to warm temperatures.
 Once the chocolate is warm, the cocoa butter in the chocolate softens and separates from other ingredients in the chocolate.
 Once it rises to the surface and re-solidifies, it creates the bloom.
 Fat bloom is the most common type of chocolate blooming.
+If you’ve ever wondered, “what does it mean when chocolate blooms,” fat bloom is the most common explanation.

 Sugar bloom can be characterized as a dry, hard white surface film on chocolate.
 Sugar bloom is caused by moisture in the chocolate coating.
 The sugar absorbs the moisture, dissolves, and evaporates.
 The sugar then forms larger crystals on the surface of the chocolate, which causes this dusty layer.
+Understanding sugar bloom is another explanation to answer the question, “what is chocolate bloom?”

 Can Chocolate Blooming Be Avoided?